dhaven/davidhaven-blog/content/projects/clipshare/index.md

 ## What I got right

 1. **Making a browser extension**.
-The idea of going for a browser extension was to limit the scope of the app by the fact that the UI you can work with is quite limited.
+Creating a browser extension as my first app was motivated by the fact that browser extensions are naturally quite limited in terms of functionalities due to their small UI.
 It's tempting to have grand plans for a revolutionary app then never get to the end because it is too much work.
-Here I wanted to make sure that I would be able to complete the project
+Here I wanted to make sure that I would be able to complete the project and have a scope that was manageable.
 2. **An app that is an optimization**.
 Users are usually quite keen to find ways to do certain things faster.
+I believe it's generally easier to onboard users to an app that provides an improvement on top of something the user is already doing than try to sell the user on something new.
 3. **The app user flow**.
+The app user flow is quite elegant and works well.

 ## What I got wrong

 1. **Handling video data** : Video data is very expensive to manage in terms of storage and transfer costs.
 There is also no economies of scale because the cost would increase linearly as the number of active users.
 As a solo developer with little funding this was probably not a smart idea.
 There are some solutions to mitage this.
-For example by not downloading the video source to the backend and instead streaming it directly to the frontend I could reduce storage and transfer costs.
+For example by not downloading the video source to the backend and instead streaming it directly from youtube to the frontend I could reduce storage and transfer costs.
 2. **Self hosting the backend** : With my background in systems engineering I wanted to build the cloud infrastructure from scratch using AWS.
-This included setting S3 buckets, dynamoDB tables, VPC, security groups, etc...
+This included setting up S3 buckets, dynamoDB tables, VPC, security groups, etc...
 This was a poor choice for two reasons:
     -  **It takes time and it does not provide value for the customer**.
 The choice to self host was purely motivated by an interest in building cloud infrastructure.